 In recent years, the number of bed bug infestations has been growing steadily and they are becoming common pest across the country (including Cattaraugus County).

 Prevention & Control

 They are excellent hitchhikers and are often brought into homes with used boxes, luggage and other large objects with places for them to hide.
 Do NOT pick up furniture off the side of the road if you do not know why it is being discarded.
-If you do accept used furniture, make sure that you know the source is bed bug free before you accept it.
-Transportation of used furniture is a major source of bed bugs in homes.
+If you do bring home used furniture, make sure that you know the source is bed bug free before you accept it.
+Transportation of used furniture is a major source of bed bugs in residences.

 Cockroaches are common insects that can become major pests in association with unsanitary conditions.
 Although there is little evidence that cockroaches can transmit disease directly, there is concern that cockroaches may contaminate unprotected food supplies by transporting harmful bacteria.
 Many studies have shown that they can also be a significant allergen source in large numbers and be an asthma trigger for susceptible individuals.

 Roaches are primarily nocturnal and will seek cover when exposed to light.
 They are very hardy and capable of feeding on nearly any biological material making them difficult to get rid of once established.